- Hiking In Tenerife – An Off-Season Adventure Trip

 Most of the people associate Tenerife and Canary Islands with mass tourism.
 Countless not that cheap offers of the big tour operators prove that this is partly true.
 People who avoid crowds of tourists try to stay away from such places.
 At least traveling there is not seen a something special these days.

 Yet I can say that this is only the surface.
 Dig deeper and you will see another perspective.
 You’ll find that the Canary Islands is a stunning travel destination.
 You’ll also find out that hiking in Tenerife can actually please even the most spoiled ones of us.

 Besides Tenerife is not the only great place for hiking in the Canary Islands.
 There are others too.
-La Palma is considered being the hiking paradise.
+La Palma is considered being a hiking paradise.
 Thus it is on my bucket list for the next time.
 Yet, first, we decided to focus on hiking in Tenerife only.
-Simply because there are plenty of gorgeous places to go during one week stay.
+Simply because there are plenty of gorgeous places to go for one week stay.

 Going To Tenerife Off-Season